akleefel/Fifa_league_prediction/documents/Report.md

 #### Reflection

 Trying to classify football players into 10 different leagues based on their physical attributes and skill evaluation proved to be more difficult than expected.
-With a random assignment, we could have achieved 10% accuracy and the best algorithm used in this project barely reached the 30% mark.
+With a random assignment, we could have achieved 10% accuracy and the best algorithm used in this project barely made it across the 30% mark.

 Further, I have to note that 5 of the 10 leagues included are second-tier leagues.
 Potentially, the model can differentiate between players that play at top-level and the players that play at the second level.
 Considering this would make our accuracy score even less impressive since a random guess of within-level classification would yield the correct results 20% of times.